 - Develop a comprehensive crop plan.

-- Tractor Safety
+- Tractor Safety and basic operation

 - Small tools for efficiency